AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `pin INDEX`

 ```
-pin: Pins the foodplace identified by the index number used in the last foodplace listing.
+pin: Pins the foodplace identified by the index number used in the last foodplace list.
-INDEX must be a positive integer.
+• INDEX must be a positive integer.
+Parameters:
-Parameters: INDEX
+  INDEX
+Example:
-Example: pin 1
+  pin 1
 ```

 * Pins the foodplace at the specified `INDEX`.